salginerdi/Spotify-Clone-Mobile/README.md

 # SpotifyClone_forMobile
-Spotify Clone for Iphone X and above
+Spotify Clone for Iphone X and above using HTML5 and CSS3.